denisecase/ccsc-service-vp/incooperation/email-request-before-fall-mtg.md

 CCSC Regional Reps:

-If you have a late Fall or Spring conference, please forward this request to your upcoming Conference Chair & Program Chair.
+If you have a late Fall or Spring conference, please forward this request to your upcoming Conference Chair and Program Chair.

 We need the following information (not publicly available) - to request permission before your regional  conference can use the ACM logo on their web site.